Church of Christ, Instrumental: History

 The Kelleyites owe their name and origin to Samuel Kelley.
 Kelley was born in 1817 in what is now Pike County, Arkansas, but in early adulthood he moved to Illinois.
 In Illinois, he first connected himself to the Methodists, but later joined the Baptists and was ordained by them in 1838.
 Shortly after this he returned to Arkansas.
 A difference in practice between the Baptists with whom he was connected in Illinois and the Baptists in Arkansas was evidently a contributing factor to the rise of the Kelley division of the missionary Baptist church.
 Among other things, the Baptists in Illinois received Samuel Kelley on his Methodist baptism, which was foreign to the practice of Arkansas Baptists.

 Kelley was a prominent and successful citizen by the standards of his day.
 He lived in Pike County and later in Howard County.
 He was elected to at least one term in the State Legislature.
 His church was a member of the Red River Baptist Association.
 In 1856, Kelley was invited to preach at the meeting of the Caddo River Baptist Association.
 In this sermon, he preached the doctrine of apostasy, or falling from grace.
 The next morning the Caddo River Association passed resolutions against Elder Kelley, his doctrine of apostasy, the fact he had not been baptized by a Baptist, and also withdrew fellowship from the Red River Association.
 The next year the Red River Association excluded Samuel Kelley and his followers.
 Kelley evidently preached between 1857 and 1870 wherever he could.
 In 1870, Kelley convinced the Philippi Baptist Church to adopt open communion and change their name to the Philippi Church of Christ.
 The only change to "Church of Christ" would simply mean dropping the Baptist name from the common practice of that day (i.e., Philippi Baptist Church of Christ becomes Philippi Church of Christ).
 This church withdrew from the Caddo River Association that year, and the Caddo River Association also withdrew from them.
 This can be considered the official date of the division of the Kelleyites from the Baptists (although persons such as Elder Lambert still considered them to be Missionary Baptists).
 Other churches were organized and existing churches adopted the doctrine and practice of the Kelleyites, and this movement grew for a time.
 Later the movement would decline, and now (2003) survives with 5 churches - 4 in Hot Spring County, Arkansas and 1 in Clark County, Arkansas.
-Membership is estimated at about 400 in the 5 congregations.
+Membership is estimated at 400 in the 5 congregations.
 Perhaps the ecumenical nature of the church's doctrine, rather than lack of evangelization, has led to the decline in churches and membership.